Allegro

 - User session ends or the user logs in fresh with Allegro UI, the user will be provided with the same login screen as with Aria Admin UI and Aria CCP UI and a successful login would provide access to the Allegro UI.

-How does Aria Allegro control the access levels for the users
+How does Aria Allegro control the access levels for the users?

 Allegro platform avoids re-inventing the entire User Management and creation of specific roles for Allegro UI.
 It manages the existing Aria framework to provide access to Allegro.
 All of this is seamless and behind the scenes covers the following: